n8n-io/n8n-docs/docs/courses/level-two/chapter-3.md

 Build a workflow that reads the RSS feed from Medium and dev.to.
 The workflow should consist of three nodes:

 - A Code node that returns the URLs of the RSS feeds of Medium (`https://medium.com/feed/n8n-io`) and dev.to (`https://dev.to/feed/n8n`)
-- A Split In Batches node with `Batch Size: 1`, that takes in the inputs from the Code node and RSS node and iterates over the items.
+- A Loop Over Items node with `Batch Size: 1`, that takes in the inputs from the Code node and RSS node and iterates over the items.
 - An RSS Read node that gets the URL of the Medium RSS feed, passed as an expression: `{{$node["SplitInBatches"].json["url"]}}`.
-The RSS Read node is one of the exception nodes which processes only the first item it receives, so the Split in Batches node is necessary for iterating over multiple items.
+The RSS Read node is one of the exception nodes which processes only the first item it receives, so the Loop Over Items node is necessary for iterating over multiple items.

 ??? note "Show me the solution"